Antique Salesman Samples

 sister site www.Patented-Antiques.com

-Please visit that site if you are in the market to buy, or want to see how
+Please visit that site if you are in the market to buy antiques.

 It is amazing how many different patent models and

-the first part of the last century must number in the thousands and a
+early to later parts of the 19th century number in the thousands and a

 lot of them have survived.